 This is because

-, which can match bothint
+NULLis treated as0, which can match bothintandint*.

 2. nullptr (C++11 and later)